 Ichthys hits 200 LNG cargoes mark

-The Inpex-led Ichthys liquefied natural gas project near Darwin, Northern Territory, Australia.
+The Inpex-led Ichthys liquefied natural gas project near Darwin, Northern Territory, Australia reached a major milestone.

 In a brief social media statement, Inpex noted the Energy Advance LNG tanker departed the facility on Sunday, September 20.